vandandalvi/ALL-PROJECTS/README.md

 ## Why a Single HTML File?
 - **Centralized Showcase:** I wanted a single, easy-to-share page where anyone can browse all my major and mini-projects at once.
-- **Simplicity:** No backend, no build tools—just open the file and see everything.
+- **Simplicity:** No backend, no build tools just open the file and see everything.
 - **Portability:** You can host it anywhere (GitHub Pages, Vercel, Netlify, or even locally) and it will work.
 - **Quick Access:** All project links, descriptions, and badges are in one place, making it easy for recruiters, friends, or collaborators to explore my work.